malston/CKA-StudyGuide/LabGuideAnswers/Part-5-Security.md

 no
 ```

 **<span style="text-decoration:underline;">Lab 2 - RBAC within a cluster</span>**

 Implement the following:

-*   Create the user “cluster-user-secretadmin” authenticating with a password
+*   Create the user "cluster-user-secretadmin" authenticating with a password
-*   Create a role “cluster-role-secretadmin” that grants the following cluster level secret resources:
+*   Create a role "cluster-role-secretadmin" that grants the following cluster level secret resources:
     *   Get
     *   Watch
     *   List
-*   Bind “cluster-user-secretadmin” user to the “cluster-role-secretadmin”
+*   Bind "cluster-user-secretadmin" user to the "cluster-role-secretadmin"

 ```